Welcome From the Chief Residents

 About Our Program

-We think we have a tremendous residency program, with awesome training in both anatomic pathology (AP) and clinical pathology (CP).
+We have a tremendous residency program, with awesome training in both anatomic pathology (AP) and clinical pathology (CP).
 We are a medium-sized program with approximately four residents in each of the four post-graduate years.

 All of our residents take an active role as consultants to our clinical colleagues.
 Our program is unique in that we are able to see patients!
 In AP, the superficial fine needle aspiration service is run by residents on the Cytology rotation.
 We personally evaluate, consent patients and perform the aspiration procedures.
 Our department also runs one of the most comprehensive apheresis clinics in Virginia.
 Patients from all over the state present to our clinic for their treatment and as pathology residents rotating on the Transfusion Medicine rotation, we actively evaluate and educate patients; and working with our Transfusion Medicine faculty, decide on the best management for patients needing apheresis services.